In Pricing, What Is the Goal?

 Perhaps it can be best simply stated as: Corporate Valuation Practices drive CEO strategy decisions which drive key metrics to optimize which, in turn, should drive the goals behind pricing decisions.

-If this logic holds, we cannot expect prices and pricing decisions to be optimized for profits all the time.
+If this logic holds, we cannot not expect prices and pricing decisions to be optimized for profits all the time.
 Sometimes, there are other goals.